 FeelLinks was born from my experience and knowledge as a mother and teacher.
 FeelLinks focuses on building emotional intelligence in children; the ability to identify, understand, and manage their own emotions and the emotions of others.
 Scientific research has shown these skills to foster lasting benefits of greater self-awareness, quality relationships, greater satisfaction at school and work, increased academic achievement, and greater empathy.
 FeelLinks was intentionally created to support children in gaining positive, healthy, and lasting benefits.

-Now is the perfect time for your child to begin using FeelLinks to support their growth in emotional intelligence; fostering important lifelong skills.
+Now is the perfect time for your child to begin using FeelLinks hands-on tools to support their growth in emotional intelligence; fostering vital life skills.

 *References: Mayer & Salovey.
 (1990, 1997), Daniel Goleman.
 (1995), CASEL Framework.
 (2020), Yale Center for Emotional Intelligence, and Dr. Marc Brackett (2020)